fernandohu/CrudFilter/README.md

 # Main features
 * Automatic SQL generation: WHERE part only obviously, with or without parameter binding
-* Detection of request values: it can get values automatically from GET or POST
+* Detection of request values: form fields are automatically filled with information read from GET or POST parameters
 * HTML generation: generated HTML tags and CSS classes are Twitter Bootstrap conforming
+* Multiple parameter binding styles: it can generate SQL code with different styles, like Direct, PDO, MysqlI, Phalcon and many others
+* Multiple form field implementations: Textedit, Selectbox
-* Placeholder: description that appears inside the form field when the value is blank
+* Placeholder setter: description that appears inside the form field when the value is blank
-* Legend: description that appears below the form field
+* Legend setter: description that appears below the form field
-* Label: description that appears in the left side of the form field
+* Label setter: description that appears in the left side of the form field
-* Column size:  possibility to specify label and field column sizes
+* Column size setter:  possibility to specify label and field column sizes
+* Internationalization: all texts can be translated to your language
+* Reset button: use it to revert form fields to their original values